 Our second experience was completely different!
 Since we had extended family with us, we all listed our priorities so everyone in the party felt included and got to do things they wanted to do!

-Our bucket list was pretty much the same as the first time, however we didn’t do as good of a job at executing and being at the right place at the right time.
+Our bucket list was pretty much the same as the first time, however we didn’t do AS good of a job at executing.

 Our CaddyWampus Moment